PunkOkami/MetRem/README.md

-# MetRem - Image and video metadata removing tool
+# MetRem - Image metadata removing tool

 This is not a complex tool that I put together for personal use.
 Yes, I could have used some existing tools, but I wanted to check some tags and read it, so I threw together a simple script.
 I then added some command line interface and decided that the code is close to being a tool.
-So I did.
+So I published it.
 Deal with it.

 ## Requirements
 Python packages needed: